turtle225/Battle-Brothers-Damage-Calculator/README.md

 -- Abel (aka) Villain Joueur: For grabbing the damage formula out of the game code, writing the damage page on the wiki, and for helping me with many questions along the way.

+-- Osgboy: For making a web-app gui version of the calculator making it much more user friendly and accessible to people.

 -- Wall (aka) Wlira: For helping me with some questions along the way and having an existing calculator for me to test against.
 Also for pointing out Replit as an option for using the calculator.

 -- You: If you are using the calculator, thank you!
 If you find any bugs or have feedback/questions/suggestions, you can usually find me on the Steam forums or send me an email.

 -- Overhype: For making an amazing game for us to play.

+Upcoming update (note written 8/4/2024): There is currently a bug in the game with Split Man where it does not interact with generic damage modifiers on the second hit (ie things like Frenzy, Huge, Dazed, etc.).
+This is reportedly fixed in the next update of the game, but that has not been released yet.
+I will update the calculator once that update goes live.
+The calculator currently accounts for the bug existing.

 Prior update: 4/11/2022 - Fixed a bug where having Forge with low armor against Split Man was giving much better survivability than it should have been.
 Heavy armor Forge vs. Split Man tests were unlikely to be impacted by this bug, as they tend to die before armor was destroyed anyway.